-It has been revealed that ancient Greek theaters used movable wooden stages some 2,000 years ago following research by an architectural expert from Kumamoto University, Japan.
+Ancient Greek theaters used movable wooden stages some 2,000 years ago according to the findings of an architectural expert from Kumamoto University, Japan.

 A group from the History of Western Architecture Laboratory of Kumamoto University who were conducting a field study at the ancient Greek theater at Messene discovered a large storage room and three stone rows beside the stage of the theater, a similar find to those at ancient Greek theaters in Megalopolis and one in Sparta.